lum1n0us/wasm-micro-runtime/doc/build_wamr.md

 #### **Enable 128-bit SIMD feature**
 - **WAMR_BUILD_SIMD**=1/0, default to enable if not set
-> Note: only supported in AOT mode for x86-64 target.
+> Note: only supported in AOT mode x86-64 target.

 #### **Configure Debug**